-As of 31 December 2013, the Group was made up of 301 fully consolidated companies and 127 companies consolidated using the equity method.
+As of 31st December, 2014, the Group was made up of 299 consolidated entities and 116 entities accounted for using the equity method.

 The companies are principally domiciled in the following countries: Argentina, Belgium, Bolivia, Brazil, Cayman Islands, Chile, Colombia, Ecuador, France, Germany, Ireland, Italy, Luxembourg, Mexico, Netherlands, Netherlands Antilles, Peru, Portugal, Spain, Switzerland, United Kingdom, United States of America, Uruguay and Venezuela.
 In addition, BBVA has an active presence in Asia.